- Find a Trail

-When the pavement ends, expect a crushed-stone surface suitable for hiking, mountain biking, or horseback riding.
+When the pavement ends, expect crushed-stone, dirt, and gravel surfaces.
 Outside the city, the route feels remote and forested.

 The trail continues through the communities of Merit, Celeste, Ladonia, and Wolfe City with several miles between each.
 Though these are small towns, most have a grocery store and restaurants that make helpful and much-needed stopping points to rest and refuel.